edmondb/developython/README.md

 3. Do not add it to your path (can change depending upon use with GDAL).
 4. Start -> All Programs -> Anaconda 2 (64-Bit) -> Anaconda Prompt
 5. `conda install netCDF4 basemap`
+6. `conda install conda=`
-6. `conda install -c conda-forge gdal`
+7. `conda install -c conda-forge gdal`
-7. Close your Anaconda Prompt to retain the changes.
+8. Close your Anaconda Prompt to retain the changes.

 To Test GDAL install: